 The obvious benefit of a well-rounded early childhood education program is that it opens up the widest range of possibilities for its graduates.
 The skills gained in such a program provide a background for not only teaching children during the early childhood years, but also for:

-• taking on the task of school administrator
+- taking on the role of school administrator, principal or superintendent

 To run a school, neither business knowledge nor knowledge of child development and education on its own is enough; both are necessary.